Vegetables, Herbs & Fruit is a massive

 wood than sweet cherries so they can be pruned harder!

-Seventy different vegetables are explored
+Seventy different vegetables are explored in

-(which usually has a recipe highlighting that vegetable).
+uses (which usually has a recipe highlighting that vegetable).

 The next section of the book goes over more

 than 100 herbs.
-Each herb has its own section which is broken down into its different species,
+Each herb has its own section which is broken down into its

-cultivation requirements (which includes propagation, pests and diseases,
+different species, cultivation requirements (which includes propagation,

-culinary and medicinal uses.
+container growing tips, culinary and medicinal uses.

-Fruits, including nuts, berries and
+Fruits, including nuts, berries and some

-use (which usually provides a nice recipe).
+usually provides a nice recipe).

 The last 100 or so pages of the book cover